-Using the Web Portal Preferences, you will be able to create your own customized HTML Web Access pages - and there is no need to be a web developer!
+Using the Web Portal Design and the Web portal Preferences, you will be able to create your own customized HTML Web Access pages - and there is no need to be a web developer!

-You will be able to customize all the display and graphic settings, as well as adding your own logo.
-You have the choice between a collection of 20 photos, where you can also add your own, the color theme with the background color of your choice or the classic themes.
+You will be able to customize all the display and graphic settings, as well as add your own logo.
+You have the choice between a collection of 20 photos, or you can add your own.
+You can also set any color theme with the background color of your choice or you can use one of the classic themes.

 Some advanced tips: